June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 ### However, the disparity between races is actually greater in Canada than the United States.

-To show this, we can divide the Black and Indigenous rates for each country by the national rate.
-This will tell us how many times more likely a Black or Indigenous individual is to be the victim of a police involved death than is "typical" for the country.
+To show this, we can divide the rates for the three demographic groups by the total rate for each country.
+This will tell us how many times more likely a Black or Indigenous individual is to die at the hands of police involved death than is "typical" for the country.

 We can see that Indigenous and Black Canadians are 3.8 and 2.4 times more likely to be victims than the national average.